firasuke/DOTSLASHLINUX/content/post/2017-09-06-The-Linux-Kernel-Configuration-Guide-Part-7.md

 Type:       tristate

-Choice:     built-in -*-
+Choice:     excluded [ ]

+Reason:     It's recommended that you include this option in your kernel
-Reason:     The correct governor that should be used with Intel P State.
+            as it's the correct governor that should be used with Intel P State to allow your CPU's frequency to scale down.

             Remember that you need to choose 'ondemand' as the default governor while enabling 'performance' and 'powersave' in order for Intel P State